Blaizzy/mlx-embeddings/docs/Manpage.md

 ### `uses` [*`options`*] *`formula`*

-Show formulae that specify *`formula`* as a dependency (i.e. show dependents of *`formula`*).
+Show formulae and casks that specify *`formula`* as a dependency (i.e. show dependents of *`formula`*).
 When given multiple formula arguments, show the intersection of formulae that use *`formula`*.
-By default, `uses` shows all formulae that specify *`formula`* as a required or recommended dependency for their stable builds.
+By default, `uses` shows all formulae and casks that specify *`formula`* as a required or recommended dependency for their stable builds.

 * `--recursive`:
   Resolve more than one level of dependencies.
 * `--installed`:
-  Only list formulae that are currently installed.
+  Only list formulae and casks that are currently installed.
 * `--include-build`:
   Include all formulae that specify *`formula`* as `:build` type dependency.
 * `--include-test`: